This meetup focuses on Scalability and technologies to enable handling large amounts of data: Hadoop, HBase, distributed NoSQL databases, and more!

 This month's guests:

-Our format is flexible: We usually have 2 speakers who talk for ~30 minutes each and then do Q+A plus discussion (about 45 minutes each talk) finish by 8:45.
+Our format is flexible: We usually have speakers who talk for ~30 minutes each and then do Q+A, plus discussion.

 There'll be beer afterwards, of course!